 What is Root Cause Analysis?

-Because a root cause analysis forces people to examine the specifics of the situation, as well as the technical, procedural and process context, it not only provides good insight into causes but it also sets the scene for developing solutions.
+Root cause analysis forces people to examine the specifics of the situation, as well as the technical, procedural and process contexts.
+This approach not only provides good insight into causes, but it also sets the scene for developing solutions.

 The “5-Whys” Tool for Root Cause Analysis

 The 5-Whys is a simple brainstorming tool that can help groups identify the root cause(s) of a problem.
 Once a general problem has been identified, ask “why” questions to drill down to the root causes.
 Asking the 5-Whys allows teams to move beyond obvious answers and reflect on less obvious explanations or causes.
-Guard against a person using the 5-Whys questions on their own to avoid a narrow focus or bias.
+Approach as a team; guard against a person using the 5-Whys questions on their own to avoid a narrow focus or bias.

 How to do a 5-Whys analysis to determine Root Causes